-• CMPSC 100: Python

-• CMPSC 101: Python

-• CMPSC 102: Python
+CMPSC 100: PythonCMPSC 101: PythonCMPSC 102: Python

-Fundamentals Courses (CMPSC 200 and 201)
+Fundamentals Courses (CMPSC 200 and 203)

-CMPSC 200 and 201 are taught during the Fall 2021 semester.
+CMPSC 200 and 20e are taught during the Fall 2022 semester.
 All of the fundamentals courses have two 100-level Computer Science courses as a prerequisite and are thus not ideal courses for incoming students unless they have taken prior courses in Computer Science.
-If a student wants to enroll in one or both of these classes, they should contact the appropriate instructor, Aravind Mohan (amohan@allegheny.edu).
-The Department of Computer Science plans to offer both of these courses again during the Fall 2022 semester.
+If a student wants to enroll in one or both of these classes, they should contact Department Chair Janyl Jumadionva (jjumadinova@allegheny.edu) as recent staffing changes may require the cancellation or rescheduling of at least one of these courses.
+However, the Department of Computer Science plans to offer both of these courses again during the Fall 2023 semester.